Morez Johnson Jr.

-Morez Johnson Jr. (born January 25, 2006) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
-He previously played for the Illinois Fighting Illini.
+Morez Keith Johnson Jr. (born January 25, 2006) is an American basketball player for the Dallas Mavericks of the National Basketball Association.
+He played college basketball for the Illinois Fighting Illini and Michigan Wolverines.
+He was an NCAA national champion and earned All-Big Ten honors with Michigan in 2026.
 Johnson represented the United States national team at the 2024 FIBA Under-18 AmeriCup and the 2025 FIBA Under-19 World Cup, winning a gold medal in each tournament.

 High school career

 Johnson played his first three seasons at St. Rita of Cascia High School in Chicago, before transferring to Thornton Township High School in Harvey, Illinois for his final season.
+As a sophomore, he was a Associated Press Class 4A second-team All-State selectee.
+As a junior, he was an AP Class 4A First-Team All-State selectee along with Jeremy Fears Jr., Owen Freeman, Dai Dai Ames and Cam Christie.
 As a senior, he was named the Illinois Mr. Basketball in 2024.